Skip to Content

 Configure integration with observability platforms and cloud storage

-To support data ingestion and data output for your Grepr pipelines, you need to connect Grepr to external observability platforms and storage systems.
+To support data ingestion and data output for your Grepr pipelines, you connect Grepr to external observability platforms and storage systems.
 To support these connections, the Grepr platform uses integrations.
 A Grepr integration provides the configuration details to connect to an external system, enabling data exchange between Grepr and that system.

 After configuring an integration, you can use it in your Grepr pipelines to create sources to ingest data from agents and collectors, such as FluentD or the OpenTelemetry collector, and sinks to send data to an observability platform or storage.